mpobzl/Scanner-daytrade/README.md

 ## 🎯 Objective

+A fully automated decision-support system that replaces manual analysis with scalable, data-driven insights.
 Develop an end-to-end decision system capable of identifying short-term trading opportunities using data, statistical modeling, and automation.

 ## 🚀 Overview

-This project automates the analysis of 100+ stocks daily, transforming raw market data into actionable trading insights.
+This system automates the analysis of 100+ stocks daily, transforming raw market data into actionable trading insights.

 The system replaces a manual, time-consuming process with a scalable and repeatable pipeline that supports fast and data-driven decision-making.